cloudant/cloudant-sync-eap/index-query.md

 QueryResult result = indexManager.query(query.build());
 ```

-A query can use more than one indexes:
+A query can use more than one index:

 ```java
 QueryBuilder query = new QueryBuilder();